Stable infrastructure starts here | −15% on static datacenter proxies with promo code SYSTEM

 The parsing method depends on the content type and goals:

-- Visual parsing: Simulates clicks and scrolls for complex websites.
+• Visual parsing: Simulates clicks and scrolls for complex websites.
+Some tools can handle HTML files with complex layouts.

 These methods of parsing data are widely used in technical analytics and marketing.
 The choice depends on what you’re parsing—article headlines, reviews, contact details, or product specifications.